 To achieve mastery in anything, it always helps to know what rookie mistakes to avoid, and the major reasons behind them.

 Each one of these stems from a lack of presence and awareness for the other person.
 These problems can only happen when you’re not calibrating to the other person.
 So long as you’re paying attention to them, you should be able to steer clear of these issues.

 In any style of kissing, here are some of the mistakes people frequently make to ruin the moment:

-Perhaps the most common is someone throwing out an excessive amount of probing tongue action when the other person is clearly not reciprocating, or wanting it.
-We’ll cover how to use tasteful tongue in a moment.
+Perhaps the most common is someone throwing out an excessive amount of probing tongue action when the other person is clearly not reciprocating or wanting it.
+We’ll cover how to use a tasteful tongue in a moment.

 Somehow, finding a way to drool around the other person’s mouth, or into their mouth.
 If someone has to use their sleeve to mop up their chin, it’s likely that something has gone wrong (of course unless you’re both into some kinky spit play).

 Passionate kissing may be wild, but it should still be fairly focused and intentional.
 When someone uses loose lips, too wide a mouth, or a lot of erratic movement, it can feel like making out with a squirming alien sea monster.

 On the dance floor, if you predictably took the exact same steps, the same way, round and round, without ever mixing it up, you’d make for a boring dance partner.
 The same goes for kissing.
 If you do it in the exact same style, with the same intensity, the excitement wears off after about 10 seconds.